Opportunities. Resources. Community Events.

 Support Black Lives Matter

-Get informed.
-This article from the National Association of School Psychologists breaks down understanding race and privilege.
+• Get informed.
 Facing History and Ourselves is a great resource with articles on understanding the role of race in America.
 The National Museum of African American History & Culture put together this helpful guide at navigating starting a conversation on race.

 Technology Resources